-Table 3-3 Windows Server 2008, 2008 R2, 2012, and 2012 R2 NIC/TOE Driver Options (Continued)
+Table 3-3 Windows Server 2008, 2008 R2, and 2012 NIC/TOE Driver Options (Continued)

-Option Name Acceptable Values Supported Operating Systems Definition Large Send Offload v1 (IPv4) Disabled Enabled (default) Windows 2008 Windows 2008 R2 Windows 2012 Windows 2012 R2 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64kB) into smaller packets (<= "Packet Size") that may be transmitted.
+Option Name Acceptable Values Supported Operating Systems Definition Large Send Offload (LSO) v1(IPv4) Disabled Enabled (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64kB) into smaller packets (<= "Packet Size") that may be transmitted.
 This segmentation increases transmit efficiency for TCP applications that send large buffers.
 During segmentation, the hardware computes the IPv4 and TCP checksums for each individual packet.
 The Windows Version 1 LSO supports only IPv4.
-Large Send Offload v2 (IPv4) Disabled Enabled (default) Windows 2008 Windows 2008 R2 Windows 2012 Windows 2012 R2 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64kB) into smaller packets (<= "Packet Size") that may be transmitted.
+Large Send Offload (LSO) v2 (IPv4) Disable Enable (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64kB) into smaller packets (<= "Packet Size") that may be transmitted.
 This segmentation increases transmit efficiency for TCP applications that send large buffers.
 During segmentation, the hardware computes the IPv4 and TCP checksums for each individual packet.
 The Windows Version2 LSO supports larger offload sizes.
-Large Send Offload v2 (IPv6) Disabled Enabled (default) Windows 2008 Windows 2008 R2 Windows 2012 Windows 2012 R2 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64kB) into smaller packets (less than the MTU) that may be transmitted.
+Large Send Offload (LSO) v2 (IPv6) Disabled Enabled (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64kB) into smaller packets (less than the MTU) that may be transmitted.
 This segmentation increases transmit efficiency for TCP applications that send large buffers.
 During segmentation, the hardware computes the TCP checksums for each individual packet.
 IPv6 support requires LSO Version 2, included in Windows 2008 and later.
+Network Address Valid MAC Address The default setting is None.
+Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 This overrides the permanent MAC address for the interface.
+The MAC address should follow this format XX:XX:XX:XX:XX:XX, where X is a hex digit (0-9 or A-F). • The address cannot be a multicast address, which has the lowest bit in the first byte set. • The address cannot be all zeros.
+For example, 01:00:00:00:00:00 is not valid, while 02:00:00:00:00:00:00 is valid.
+Packet Size 1514 (default) 9014 8222 4088 Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Configures packet size for OneConnect NIC only.
+This parameter determines the maximum packet size transmitted and received on the interface.
+A 1514 byte frame size is standard, while larger packets are called jumbo frames.
+Using a higher frame size is generally more efficient, but it uses more system memory.
+A larger frame size also requires support on the network switch.